ioannisGiak89/grails-war/README.md

 `http://localhost:8080/grails/app/`

+### DockerFile

+The docker file used for the docker image can be found at [Dockerfile](https://github.com/ioannisGiak89/docker/blob/master_grails_tomacat_war/grails/Dockerfile)
+And here is the [image](https://hub.docker.com/r/ioannisgiak89/grails/tags/)

 ## The bug

 Even though grails builds the war file using the right environment when you access the app the